 Most templates have a template-specific Blog Page design, with its own style settings, but all blog designs fall into one of three categories:

-- Stacked - The landing page stacks posts vertically.
+- List - The landing page stacks posts vertically.

-- Grid - Each blog post displays as a thumbnail in a grid.
+- Grid - Thumbnails representing each blog post display in a grid.

-- Grid/stacked - You can choose a stacked or grid layout.
+- Grid/list - You can choose a grid or stacked list layout.

 To customize how your landing page looks: